On September 25, 2024, Senators Bennet and Hickenlooper introduced the GORP Act (S.5193).

-The Gunnison Outdoor Resources Protection (GORP) Act is the collaborative product of a locally-driven, grassroots effort initiated in 2014.
+The Gunnison Outdoor Resources Protection (GORP) Act is the collaborative product of a locally-driven, grassroots effort.
+The GORP Act enjoys broad support from local counties, municipalities, businesses, and public lands advocates.

-The Gunnison Public Lands Initiative (GPLI) drew together a coalition of stakeholders, representing diverse interests, and tasked them with developing a single vision for the protection and conservation of 1.7 million acres of public lands in Gunnison County.
+The Gunnison Public Lands Initiative (GPLI) brought together a coalition of stakeholders, representing diverse interests, and tasked them with developing a single vision for the protection and conservation of public lands in the Gunnison Basin.
 Stakeholders include groups in ranching, water, conservation, motorized recreation, mountain biking, hunting and angling.

 In Delta County, restrictions on new oil and gas leasing and development are a welcome new addition to the GORP Act, resulting in part from WSCC’s advocacy efforts.
 If enacted, these protections will provide a direct clean water benefit for North Fork Valley communities.

-While this oil and gas withdrawal does not fully protect the entire North Fork Valley, it protects areas like Jumbo Mountain and the Town of Paonia’s drinking water source areas, which are currently open to oil and gas development.
+While this oil and gas withdrawal does not fully protect the entire North Fork Valley, it protects much of the valley floor, Jumbo Mountain and the Town of Paonia’s drinking water source areas, which are currently open to oil and gas development.

 North Fork Valley GORP Act Areas